foysalimran/idonate/readme.txt

 == Changelog ==
 = 2.1.0 - September 23, 2024 =
-- New: Added Dashboard page.
-- New: Moved the Login page under the Dashboard.
-- New: Introduced Dashboard Statistics page.
-- New: Relocated the My Profile page to the Dashboard.
-- New: Created a Settings page, which now includes sub-pages for Profile, Password, Address, and Social Profile to manage donor information.
-- New: Added a Logout option as a sub-menu under the Dashboard.
-- Removed: Eliminated unused donor profile pages, now accessible under the Dashboard sub-pages.
-- Removed: Deleted the donor info page; the donor profile detail page now serves as the single page for donor information.
-- New: Option to change the donor profile single page slug.
-- New: Added LinkedIn and website fields for donors in the Social Profile section.
-- Update: Refreshed the Dashboard page UI for donors.

-= 2.0.3 - Sep 07, 2024
-- Fixed: Admin pro settings CSS not loading issue

-= 2.0.2 - August 17, 2024
-- Fixed: Icon hover issue.
-- Fixed: Other css issue.
-- Fixed: State select option for single country.
-- Update: Icons for admin dashboard.
-- Added: Sherpur district for Bangladesh

-= 2.0.1 - August 08, 2024

-- Fixed: Warnings after the first installation of plugin.
-- Fixed: Other css issue.

-= 2.0.0 - July 30, 2024

-- New: Frontend form for donor registration
-- New: Backend form for adding donors by site admin
-- New: Advanced backend form for adding donors by site admin.
-- New: Donors View, Edit, Delete options from backend by site admin.
-- New: Donors review and approval option by site admin.
-- New: Donors listing with advanced search feature.
-- New: Donors single page.
-- Update: Frontend blood request submission form.
-- New: Request listing with advanced search feature.
-- Update: Auto-Delete Expired Blood Requests - Never delete, delete on the date when blood is needed, and delete 1 week after the blood is needed.
-- New:  Options to add your own container width for pages for different devices
-- Update: Advanced social sharing option for blood requests and donors.

-1.9.1

-- Compitibility with WordPress 6.5.5

-1.8.1

-- Compitiblity with wordpress 6.4.1

-1.7.0
-- Compitiblity with wordpress 6.3

-Idonate 1.6

-- Support bootstrap 4.0.0
-- Change design in blood request page.
-- Add social share option in request single page.
-- Fixed other css issue.
-- More update coming soon.

-Idonate 1.5

-- Fixed plugin active error.

-Idonate 1.4

-- Add pagination in request page.
-- Add country and state field.
-- Add recaptcha.
-- Add single country use option.
-- Add request approval option.

-Idonate 1.3

-- Add Auto blood request delete option after past blood needed date
-- Fixed other some issue

-Idonate 1.2

-- Fontawesome Icon Load option
-- Change request design
-- Fixed some other issue

-Idonate 1.1
-- Fixed settings option select box issue
+* New: Added Dashboard page.
+* New: Moved the Login page under the Dashboard.
+* New: Introduced Dashboard Statistics page.
+* New: Relocated the My Profile page to the Dashboard.
+* New: Created a Settings page, which now includes sub-pages for Profile, Password, Address, and Social Profile to manage donor information.
+* New: Added a Logout option as a sub-menu under the Dashboard.
+* Removed: Eliminated unused donor profile pages, now accessible under the Dashboard sub-pages.
+* Removed: Deleted the donor info page; the donor profile detail page now serves as the single page for donor information.
+* New: Option to change the donor profile single page slug.
+* New: Added LinkedIn and website fields for donors in the Social Profile section.
+* Update: Refreshed the Dashboard page UI for donors.
+* TESTED: WordPress 6.6.2 compatibility.

+= 2.0.3 - Sep 07, 2024 =
+* Fixed: Admin pro settings CSS not loading issue

+= 2.0.2 - August 17, 2024 =
+* Fixed: Icon hover issue.
+* Fixed: Other css issue.
+* Fixed: State select option for single country.
+* Update: Icons for admin dashboard.
+* Added: Sherpur district for Bangladesh

+= 2.0.1 - August 08, 2024 =
+* Fixed: Warnings after the first installation of plugin.
+* Fixed: Other css issue.

+= 2.0.0 - July 30, 2024 =
+* New: Frontend form for donor registration
+* New: Backend form for adding donors by site admin
+* New: Advanced backend form for adding donors by site admin.
+* New: Donors View, Edit, Delete options from backend by site admin.
+* New: Donors review and approval option by site admin.
+* New: Donors listing with advanced search feature.
+* New: Donors single page.
+* Update: Frontend blood request submission form.
+* New: Request listing with advanced search feature.
+* Update: Auto-Delete Expired Blood Requests - Never delete, delete on the date when blood is needed, and delete 1 week after the blood is needed.
+* New:  Options to add your own container width for pages for different devices
+* Update: Advanced social sharing option for blood requests and donors.

+= 1.9.1 =
+* Compitibility with WordPress 6.5.5

+= 1.8.1 =
+* Compitiblity with wordpress 6.4.1

+= 1.7.0 =
+* Compitiblity with wordpress 6.3

+= Idonate 1.6 =
+* Support bootstrap 4.0.0
+* Change design in blood request page.
+* Add social share option in request single page.
+* Fixed other css issue.
+* More update coming soon.

+= Idonate 1.5 =
+* Fixed plugin active error.

+= Idonate 1.4 =
+* Add pagination in request page.
+* Add country and state field.
+* Add recaptcha.
+* Add single country use option.
+* Add request approval option.

+= Idonate 1.3 =
+* Add Auto blood request delete option after past blood needed date
+* Fixed other some issue

+= Idonate 1.2 =
+* Fontawesome Icon Load option
+* Change request design
+* Fixed some other issue

+= Idonate 1.1 =
+* Fixed settings option select box issue

 == Upgrade Notice ==